Procuring (prostitution): Violence

 Some pimp businesses have an internal structure – built around violence – for dealing with rule breakers.
 For example, some pimps have been known to employ a "pimp stick", which is two coat hangers wrapped together, in order to subdue unruly prostitutes.
 Although prostitutes can move between pimps, this movement sometimes leads to violence.
 For example, a prostitute could be punished for merely looking at another pimp; this is considered in some pimp milieus to be "reckless eyeballing".
 Violence can also be used on customers, for example if the customer attempts to evade payment or becomes unruly with a prostitute.

 Romeo pimps and loverboys

 Some pimps employ what is known as the "Loverboy" or "Romeo pimp" method to recruit new prostitutes.
 This involves entrapping potential victims (usually young or vulnerable women) by first forming what appears to the victim to be a romantic relationship.
 After an initial period of "love bombing", the treatment of the victim then becomes abusive, and the victim is then forced into sex work by the pimp.

 Use of tattoos

-Some pimps in America tattoo prostitutes as a mark of "ownership".
+Some pimps in the United States tattoo prostitutes as a mark of ownership.
 The tattoo will often be the pimp's street name or even his likeness.
 The mark might be as discreet as ankle tattoo, or blatant as a neck or face tattoo or large scale font across the prostitute's lower back, thigh, chest, or buttocks.